Homecoming (Short Stack album)

-Homecoming is the third studio album by Australian pop punk band Short Stack, and first through released through Mercury/Universal Music.
+Homecoming is the third studio album by Australian pop punk band Short Stack and first released through Mercury/Universal Music.
 The album was released on 21 August 2015 and peaked at number 5 on the ARIA charts, becoming the band's second top five album.

 Background and release

 Short Stack were founded in 2005 by Shaun Diviney (lead vocals, guitar), Andy Clemmensen (backing vocals, bass) and Bradie Webb (drums), who met as students at the Hunter School of the Performing Arts.
 The band released two studio albums and toured with acts as Simple Plan, McFly, The Veronicas and Good Charlotte.

 After a two year break from 2012-2014, Short Stack recommenced writing and subsequently and in April 2014 released the single "Television".

 The band signed to Universal Music Australia in 2014 and recorded Homecoming in the United Kingdom with veteran producer Chris Kimsey.
 The album was proceeded by Dance with Me (EP) and singles "Amy" and "Gravity" and released on 21 August 2015.